Learning at Work

 Partnership Degree Programme

-Although the content of your study programme is unique, and chosen by you, you must be registered for an award which is relevant to the subject matter of the content.
-You can only register for one of the named awards listed below.
-'Combined Studies' is the award for students whose work is not covered by any of the others.
+Although the content of your study programme is unique and chosen by you, you must be registered for an award which is relevant to the subject matter of the content.
+You can only register for one of the named awards (Honours Degrees) listed here.

 - BA (Hons) Business

 - BA (Hons) Combined Studies*

 - BSc (Hons) Applied Computing

 - BSc (Hons) Applied Science

 - BSc (Hons) Engineering Project Management